AnotherLaughingMan/Zer0Talk-Releases/README.md

-# ZTalk
+# Zer0Talk

 **Secure Peer-to-Peer Messaging for Windows**

-ZTalk is a privacy-focused, decentralized messaging application that puts you in complete control of your communications.
+Zer0Talk is a privacy-focused, decentralized messaging application that puts you in complete control of your communications.
 With no central servers, your conversations stay between you and your contacts—encrypted, local, and truly private.

 ## ✨ Key Features